 It seems like a simple enough question, but many job seekers don't know how to respond.

 The fact is, your job interview isn't complete when the employer asks if you have any questions.

 The employer will make decisions about your suitability for the job based on the type of questions you ask.
 You must still be striving to make a great impression at this stage in the interview process.

 Luckily, you can ace this interview question with some preparation.

 I'll show you how to make a great impression when the employer asks, "Do you have any questions?" by:

 Happily, there are plenty of interview questions you can ask that will provide you with useful information about the job and will make a good impression on the hiring manager.

-To save you a lot of worry, I've prepared a list of seven great questions you can ask an employer to help you gather the information you need about a company, and make a great impression.
+To save you a lot of worry, I've prepared a list of seven killer interview questions to ask employers.
+They work for almost any type of job and will help you gather the information you need about a company and make a great impression.